TutorNextDoor

 Today's learning platforms focus on delivering self learning tools or connecting students with a tutor, but they don't account for how students learn best.
 Most of the learning space do not acknowledge any type of learning preferences each student may have whether that’s visual, hands-on, listening, or note taking.

-Students would have to adapt to how platforms teach rather than learning in ways that suit them.
+Students would have to adapt to how they're taught rather than learning in ways that suit them.
 This highlights an opportunity to design a more personalized learning experience.

 Ideate